acquia/blt/docs/simplesamlphp-setup.md

 1. Activate authentication via SimpleSAMLphp and configure the module according to your requirements at `/admin/config/people/simplesamlphp_auth`.

 1. Capture the configuration changes with your configuration management method of choice.
+However, if you have multiple sp for different environments, a config split workflow is highly recommended to allow your configuration to properly track which sp should be used in a given environment.

 ## Integration